Donald Trump Product Endorsements Are Being Ignored By Major American Brands

 “We like American companies, OK?
 Go eat up.
 Enjoy yourselves, everybody.”

-Despite the free publicity and the endorsement from none other than the Chief Executive of the United States, however, on both occasions the fast-food suppliers were suspiciously silent.
+Despite the free publicity and the endorsement from none other than the Chief Executive of the United States, the fast-food suppliers were suspiciously silent on both occasions.
 In fact, the only response was a tongue-in-cheek one, which came from Burger King, chiding Trump for a spelling error.

-“due to a large order placed yesterday, we’re all out of hamberders.
+“due to a large order placed yesterday, we’re all out of hamberders. just serving hamburgers today,” the burger giant wrote on Twitter.

 Similarly, Trump famously signs documents with his preferred brand of writing utensil, Sharpie markers.
-Yet Sharpie has been suspiciously silent about Trump’s endorsement.
+Yet, Sharpie has been suspiciously silent about Trump’s endorsement.

 Tim Calkins, who teaches marketing at Northwestern University, says that in this case, the brands are reluctant to be associated with Trump.